-Five major brand strategy decisions help marketers and business owners quickly define the key connective elements of their wider brand definition.
+Five major brand strategy decisions can help marketers and business owners quickly define the key connective elements of their wider brand definition.
 These crucial decisions provide a secure framework for then fully strategising successful brands.

 A decision funnel, not a sales funnel

 Funnels are not an uncommon tool for marketers.
 However most brand funnel models are concentrated on customer decision making.
 The Brand Definition Funnel does quite a different job.
-So it doesn’t reference the Awareness-Interest-Consideration-Decision stages of the sales funnel.
-Instead, it looks at the wider understanding of what the brand represents.
+It doesn’t reference the Awareness-Interest-Consideration-Decision stages of the sales funnel.
+Instead, it looks at forming a powerful preliminary understanding of what the brand represents.

 Contextual brand strategy decisions

 We developed our Definition Funnel in response to the often heard complaint that everything about defining or confirming a brand strategy seemed to take so long.
 The model structure is not dissimilar to that of the Business Model Canvas which uses an inter-relational chart to evaluate the implications for developing business models.
-Quickly ruling things out, and in, can save a huge amount of time.

 The purpose here is not to focus on the detail.
 Instead, it’s about ruling out incompatibilities and setting out the parameters for deeper investigation.
 Marketers can focus on defining each level, without losing sight of the context.
 They can then appoint specific teams to focus on working through the detail of each element.
 Those different teams can work on different elements simultaneously.
 For example, one team can concentrate on the logistics and challenges of building a regional brand.
 At the same time, another team can work out what it will mean to shift to a more tribal culture.